 William Levin, Alliance Community Reboot (ACRe): Southern New Jersey

 William and wife, Malya Levin, first conceived of Alliance Community Reboot in 2014.
 As the great-great-grandson of Moses Bayuk, leader of the Alliance Colony, William had never truly connected with his Jewish agricultural roots or the ancestral farmland his family still owned.
-Inspired by their first visit to the Isabella Freedman Jewish Retreat Center for Sukkahfest, William and Malya realized they had the potential to contribute to the Jewish farming movement, which has experienced a resurgence among the younger generation of American Jews.
+Inspired by their first visit to the Isabella Freedman Jewish Retreat Center for Sukkahfest in 2014, William and Malya realized they had the potential to contribute to the Jewish farming movement, which has experienced a resurgence among the younger generation of American Jews.

 Rabbi Aaron Levy, Makom: Creative Downtown Judaism, Toronto, ON

 Makom: Creative Downtown Judaism is a grassroots Toronto community fusing Jewish tradition and progressive values through spirituality, learning, and culture.
 Makom creates inclusive space that inspires diverse participants to explore together how Judaism can meaningfully enrich our lives.
 Since 2009, Makom has grown tremendously due to our openness as a community and focus on high-quality experiences.